lularobotics/nw_init/readme.txt

 ===============================================================================

-Moving the obstacle around: The sphere can be moved around and even removed as specified in the section abovce.
+Moving the obstacle around: The sphere can be moved around and even removed as specified in the section above.

 Modifying the constraints: The easiest way to play around with the planner is to use run_riemo_move_mico_playground.
 The user can turn on and off various